ZEMUSHKA/lsml_hse/azure/docs/CREATE_CLUSTER.md

 We are using images for a ready-to-use HDP cluster.

-Always pull the latest version of this repository before running anything!
+**Always pull the latest version of this repository before running anything!**

+**If commands below fail, maybe you need to update Azure CLI 2.0 to the latest version: `az component update`**

 ## If you need to recreate cluster